Zyplos/GeminiDesktopConcept/README.md

 ## Design Notes

 You can find some extra notes here if you're wondering about the considerations that went into making Latent Writer: https://github.com/Zyplos/LatentWriter/blob/main/DESIGN.md

+I also wrote something that is tangentially connected to this project.
+You can read it here: https://zyplos.dev/ai